MikaelTornwall/analytica/documentation/architecture.md

   - Pagination could be done on the database layer

 __AnalyticsService class__
-- Additional class could be created to be responsible for creation of regression models
+- An additional class could be created to be responsible for the creation of regression models